redhead/diploma-thesis/Event Sourcing and CQRS design patterns.md

 		private final int productCount;

-        ...
-TODO ...
+        public ProductAddedToCart(ProductId productId, CartId cartId, int productCount) {
+            this.productId = productId;
+            this.cartId = cartId;
+            this.productCount = productCount;
         }

+        // ... getters ...

+	}

+If we create an instance of that class, the data contained in the object describe the particular event in the time - a product X of count Y was added to cart Z.

 The event in the example is named after the fact it represents as a verb in the past tense.
 This is important as the domain event symbolizes something that has happened in the past.
 A historic event that marks a state transition in the application.
-So, all events should be named as verbs in the past tense.
+So, all events should follow this simple convention and be named as verbs in the past tense.

-If we create an instance of that class, the data contained in the object describe the particular event - a product X in number of Y was added to cart Z.
+Another essential thing is that objects of this class are designed to be immutable (final fields and getter methods only).
+This is because the event has already happened and we can never change it in the very same way we can't change our past in the real world.

+### Event Log

+How events get generated will be described in section about CQRS design pattern.
+For now, lets take a closer look at storing the events first.
+As already mentioned, the events are saved to a persistent storage in a representation called the event log, a list of events in the same order they have actually happened in the system.
+Not only that, the event log is append-only, which means new events can only be added to the end of the log.
+This together with immutability of events means that already persisted list of events must never be changed or altered - no event inserting, editing, or deleting.
+The past cannot be changed.

+The storage mechanism is not very important and it can differ in implementation.
+It is up to your use cases to choose the best strategy for persisting events.
+The storage can be an in-memory list (best suited for testing), a file system, a relational database, or a storage specifically designed to persist a lot of messages in very big numbers with great performance.

 ### Event Stream